mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In order to add a new member to the group, an existing member of the group must take two actions:

-1. Send a Welcome message to the new member
+1. Send a `Welcome` message to the new member
-2. Send an Add message to the group (including the new member)
+2. Send an `Add` message to the group (including the new member)

-The Welcome message contains the information that the new member needs to initialize a GroupState object that can be updated to the current state using the Add message.
+The `Welcome` message contains the information that the new member needs to initialize a `GroupState` object that can be updated to the current state using the `Add` message.
 This information is encrypted for the new member using ECIES.
-The recipient key pair for the ECIES encryption is the one included in the indicated UserInitKey, corresponding to the indicated ciphersuite.
+The recipient key pair for the ECIES encryption is the one included in the indicated `UserInitKey`, corresponding to the indicated ciphersuite.

 ~~~~~